 What we can do

-The obvious one, but there are quite a few options.
-We make it easy to set up email and channel it into your main or other FastMail Inbox.
-So if you have domains that you haven't bothered setting up with email because you thought it was too hard, try it with FastMail.
+Fastmail has been hosting email for over 20 years.
+We make it easy to set up your email and get it wherever it needs to go.
+So if you have domains that you haven't set up with email because you thought it was too hard, try it with Fastmail.
 See the Setting up your domain help page to get started.

 You can accept email for specific addresses (e.g.

 firstname.lastname@example.org) or for all addresses at your domain.
-You can direct email to any account, local or remote.
-We can also handle sub-domains, so you can use addresses like
+You can direct email to any account, whether it's your own or someone else's.
+We can also handle subdomains, so you can use addresses like

 email@example.com to more easily classify your email.

-We can host DNS for your domain regardless of which registrar you've registered it with.
+We can host DNS for your domain no matter which registrar you've chosen.
 We set up sane defaults so email and websites (in your file storage) just work.
-We give you a simple control panel to set A, MX, CNAME, etc. records to any values you want.
-For more complex scenarios, there's no arbitrary limits on how many of each record you can create.
+We give you a simple control panel to set A, MX, CNAME, and more records to any values you want.

-You can publish websites to your whole domain, or a sub-domain, or an arbitrary path within a domain one of three ways:
+You can publish websites to your whole domain, or a sub-domain, or a path within a domain in one of three ways:

 - Host a simple website with static HTML pages and linked images from any directory in your file storage area.